The IIF Transaction Creator converts worksheet data into IIF files for import into QuickBooks. It integrates with and is used from within Excel.

 Most QuickBooks transaction types are supported for import.
 Using the IIF Transaction Creator, you can import these types of transactions:

 Download the IIF Transaction Creator for a free trial before you purchase.
 You can use the fully-working trial to export up to 100 financial transactions to IIF files for import into QuickBooks (e.g. 100 checks or 100 invoices, or a mix of transactions.)
 This is the only trial limitation.
-Later when you purchase use your product key to unlock the trial.

 The IIF Transaction Creator includes examples for the various supported transactions.
 You can access these from the Examples menu once the IIF Creator is installed.
 You can use these examples for all of the transaction types listed above.
 Examples can even be pulled directly from your QB file for review in Excel, so you can see how your accounting and other field values should look in Excel.